kunstmusik/blue-manual/docs/users/concepts/parameterAutomation.md

-Automations for Parameters are assignable to SoundObject LayerGroup Layers that exist in the root Score by selecting from the popup menu that appears when selecting the \"A\" button on a SoundLayer\'s panel (on the left of the timeline).
+Automations for Parameters are assignable to SoundObject LayerGroup Layers that exist in the root Score by selecting from the popup menu that appears when selecting the "A" button on a SoundLayer's panel (on the left of the timeline).
 The menu shows what Parameters are available to use from Instruments and the Mixer.
 Those with normal color text are Parameters which are not currently automated, those in green